Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 - The integration of vast amounts of sensory and motor information makes the brain almost a sensorimotor system.
 ![Figure 14.8]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure14-8.png" | absolute_url }})
 - Some neurons in cortical area 6 respond not only when movements are executed but also when the same movement is only imagined or mentally rehearsed.
-- Mirror neurons: neurons that fire when observing another animal making the same type of movement.
+- *Mirror neurons*: neurons that fire when observing another animal making the same type of movement.
 - Mirror neurons imply that the circuits we use to perform an action are also activated for understanding the actions and goals of others.
 - The primary motor cortex is called M1.
 - Neurons in M1 encode two aspects of movement